mdbenito/paperwhy/content/post/martius_extrapolation_2016.md

 forthcoming paper!

 Results of course vastly improve in examples involving quotients.
-This paves the road for further inclusions, like arbitrary exponentiation or logarithms.
+This paves the road for further extensions, like arbitrary exponentiation or logarithms.

 [^1]: Division, square roots and logarithms are explicitly left for later work since their domains of definition are strict subsets of $\mathbb{R}$, thus requiring special handling, e.g. via cut-offs.
 More on this in the last section.